lrzjason/CaptionFusionator/README.md

 - `--summarize_gpt_prompt_file_path`: File path to a TXT file containing the system prompt to be passed to GPT for summarizing your captions.
 - `--summarize_file_extensions`: The file extensions/captions you want to be passed to your summarize model.
 Defaults to values of Flamingo, BLIP2, and WD14 output extensions, e.g., ['wd14cap','flamcap','b2cap'].
 - `--summarize_openai_api_key`: Value of a valid OpenAI API key.
 Not needed if the OPENAI_API_KEY env variable is set.
-- `--summarize_llama_max_tokens`: Maximum number of tokens to use for Llama summarization.
-Set this value to control the length of the generated summary.
+- `--summarize_llama_max_tokens`: Maximum number of ouput tokens to use for Llama summarization.
+Default: 75
 - `--summarize_llama_temperature`: Temperature value for controlling the randomness of Llama summarization.
-Higher values (e.g., 1.0) make the output more random, while lower values (e.g., 0.2) make it more focused and deterministic.
+Default: 1.0
 - `--summarize_llama_model_repo_id`: Huggingface Repository ID of the Llama model to use for summarization.
 Must be set in conjunction with `--summarize_llama_model_filename`.
 - `--summarize_llama_model_filename`: Filename of the specific model to be used for Llama summarization.
 Must be set in conjunction with `--summarize_llama_model_repo_id`.
-- `--summarize_llama_prompt_filepath`: Path to a prompt file that provides additional context for Llama summarization.
-If you need to guide the summarization process with specific instructions or prompts, provide the path to the file containing those prompts here.
+- `--summarize_llama_prompt_filepath`: Path to a prompt file that provides the system prompt for llama summarization

 ## Installation